Intrapersonal communication: Relation to interpersonal communication

 Both intrapersonal and interpersonal communication involve the exchange of messages.
 For interpersonal communication, the sender and the receiver are distinct persons, like when talking to a friend on the phone.
 For intrapersonal communication, one and the same person occupies both of these roles.
 Despite this difference, the two are closely related.
 For example, some theorists, like Linda Costigan Lederman, conceptualize inner dialogue in analogy to social interaction as an exchange between different parts of the self.

 The two phenomena also influence each other in various ways.
 For example, the positive and negative feedback a person receives from other people shapes their self-concept or how they see themselves.
 This in turn has implications for how they talk to themselves in the form of positive or negative self-talk.
 But the converse is also true: how a person talks to themselves affects how they interact with other people.
 One reason for this is that some form of inner dialog is usually involved when talking to others to interpret what they say and to determine what one wants to communicate to them.
 For example, if a person's intrapersonal communication is characterized by self-criticism, this may make it hard for them to accept praise from other people.
 On a more basic level, it can affect how messages from other people are interpreted.
-For example, an overly self-critical individual may interpret an honest compliment as a form of sarcasm.
+For example, an overly self-critical person may interpret an honest compliment as a form of sarcasm.

 However, self-talk may also interfere with the ability to listen.
 For example, when a person has an important meeting later today, their thoughts may be racing around this topic, making the person less responsive to interactions in the present.
-Or if a listener is very keen on making a response, their attention can be mainly focused on their self-talk formulating a message and not on listening to what the speaker is currently saying.
+In some cases, the listener is very keen on making a response.
+This may cause their attention to focus mainly on their self-talk formulating a message.
+As a result, they may miss important aspects of what the current speaker is saying.
 Positive and effective self-talk, on the other hand, tends to make people better at communicating with others.
 One way to become better at interpersonal communication is to become aware of this self-talk and to be able to balance it with the need of listening.